rucsteady/focuspositive/README.md

 ### Setup the Focus Positive App

-Start a Terminal in these three Diretories
+Start a Terminal in each of these three Diretories

 `/`
 `authServer`
 `chatServer`

-install all dependencies with
+install all dependencies in each dir with

 ### `npm install`

-Start Service in
+Start Service in each dir

 `/`
 `authServer`
 `chatServer`

+### with `npm start`

 ## Available Scripts